BryceCanyonCounty/bcc-boats/README.md

 - Blips can change color reflecting if shop is open, closed or job locked
 - Shop access can be limited by job and jobgrade
 - Limit individual boat purchases to a specified job
-- Boats can be returned at any shop location via prompt or remotely using the in-boat menu after parking/beaching the boat somewhere
+- Boats can be returned at any shop location via prompt
-- In-boat menu for anchor operation and remote boat return
+- Prompts for anchor operation, remote boat return and boat trades
 - Config setting to prevent the spawning of NPC boats
 - Give your boat a special name at purchase and rename anytime using the menu
 - Set a max number of boats per player and boatmen in the main config
 - Distance-based NPC spawns

+## Coming Soon
+- Fuel usage in steam boats
+- Boat condition / Repairs on all boats

 ## Commands
 - Command `/boatEnter` if unable to get back to the driving position